patd0tjs/FT-blogging-website/README.md

 ### Part II.
 Code Exam

 #### Requirements:
-   1. Two (2) Types of user
+   1. The system has two (2) Types of user
-      1. user
+      1. user - Can register, login, post a blog.
-      2. admin
+      2. admin  - Can delete/hide a blog post
    3. Use Laravel, or any PHP Framework you know for front-end
    4. You are free to use any front-end framework
    5. Personal github should be used.